mausam3407/transliteration/README.md

 Link to the app: https://mausam3407-transliteration-transliterator-2e1vod.streamlit.app/

+The model achieved an masked accuracy of around 85% on validation set.
-To take a peek into training process, open the file transliteration.ipynb
+To take a peek into training process and examples, open the file transliteration.ipynb

 For running the app in your local system, Run the following command on your system:
 1. git clone https://github.com/mausam3407/transliteration